 If someone’s been told they have to attend an appeal, which they find really stressful and stress is a seizure trigger.
 What can they do?

 I can understand that for a lot of people, stress can lead to an increase in seizures.
 In exceptional circumstances the Tribunals Service can carry out domiciliary hearings at home.
 However, medical evidence would be required to show that this is necessary.

 A paper hearing can be carried out without attending in person.
 The success rate is increased if a person can attend the hearing.
 This is because it provides them with the opportunity to advise the Tribunals of the impact their conditions have on them.

 People can be accompanied by a family member or a friend.
 Also, the Tribunals Service can provide transport in certain circumstances.

 We would always recommend having a representative where possible.
 This is because they can help you to prepare for the hearing.
 Hopefully it will alleviate some of the stress and anxieties involved in the run up to the hearing.
 Many local agencies can provide representation.

 A Mandatory Reconsideration basically is a written or verbal request to the Department for Work and Pension informing them that you disagree with their initial benefit decision.

 That’s the first step to when they’ve issued a decision, which you disagree with.
 It allows you to provide the reasons that you disagree and possibly provide them with further information or evidence.
-For example a letter of support from a medical practitioner or an organization who you’re attending for support.
+For example, a letter of support from a medical practitioner or an organisation who you’re attending for support.